tonsser/engineering-manifesto/README.markdown

 - You should be excited to learn new things and share them with your fellow developers.
 - Acknowledge that programming is about learning.
 - You're encouraged to give talks, or write about, new things you've learned.

+## Automation
+- We believe in automating as many things possible in your daily workflow to achieve the highest productivity possible.
+- This also enables the engineers to primarily spent time on exciting stuff

+##